Our next courses for English speaking clients

 - Mulches and other techniques to provide summer shading

-Irrigation (2.5 hours)
+Irrigation

 - Objectives and aim in each plantation phase

-- Other important devices for irrigation
+- Irrigation system design and other important devices for irrigation

 - Agents of tree damage